imagej/imagej.github.io/_pages/news/2016-12-20_-_Fiji_+_KNIP_hackathon.md

 ### Stable releases of Fiji

 -   We agreed to cut a stable release of Fiji once every six months.
-    -   {% include person content='Jug' %} will manage the releases, both socially and technically.
+    -   {%- include person id='fjug' -%} will manage the releases, both socially and technically.
-    -   {% include person content='Haesleinhuepf' %} will update the [Updater](/plugins/updater) to more clearly communicate the ramifications of updating.
+    -   {%- include person id='haesleinhuepf' -%} will update the [Updater](/plugins/updater) to more clearly communicate the ramifications of updating.
-    -   {% include person content='Rueden' %} will create Jenkins jobs for automating cutting of stable release candidates and releases.
+    -   {%- include person id='ctrueden' -%} will create Jenkins jobs for automating cutting of stable release candidates and releases.
 -   We agreed to continue pursuing the "melting pot" builds of Fiji and/or the SciJava universe, to better detect cross-component regressions and incompatibilities.
-    -   {% include person content='Rueden' %} will research effective approaches for running the melting pot via CI.
+    -   {%- include person id='ctrueden' -%} will research effective approaches for running the melting pot via CI.
-    -   Core maintainers (esp. {% include person content='Pietzsch' %} and {% include person content='Saalfeld' %}) will run the melting pot manually to vet its usefulness and correctness.
+    -   Core maintainers (esp. {%- include person id='tpietzsch' -%} and {%- include person id='axtimwalde' -%}) will run the melting pot manually to vet its usefulness and correctness.

 ### 3D viewers in ImageJ and Fiji

 -   We discussed how best to proceed with the [ThreeDViewer](/plugins/sciview), [BigDataViewer](/plugins/bdv) et. al.
     -   All agree to be very grumpy if the discussion ever degrades back to a laundry list of desired features (before we actually finish the first iteration of the code)
-    -   {% include person content='Kharrington' %} will continue efforts to consolidate [ThreeDViewer](/plugins/sciview) and [BigDataViewer](/plugins/bdv) into a unified viewer
+    -   {%- include person id='kephale' -%} will continue efforts to consolidate [ThreeDViewer](/plugins/sciview) and [BigDataViewer](/plugins/bdv) into a unified viewer
-    -   {% include person content='tibuch' %} and {% include person content='Dietzc' %} will continue to develop UI components for BDV and KNIME using SciJava for use in the unified viewer
+    -   {%- include person id='tibuch' -%} and {%- include person id='dietzc' -%} will continue to develop UI components for BDV and KNIME using SciJava for use in the unified viewer
-    -   {% include person content='Kharrington' %}, {% include person content='tibuch' %}, and {% include person content='Dietzc' %} will reconvene in the Spring for component integration
+    -   {%- include person id='kephale' -%}, {%- include person id='tibuch' -%}, and {%- include person id='dietzc' -%} will reconvene in the Spring for component integration
-    -   {% include person content='Pietzsch' %} will continue to work his BDV magic
+    -   {%- include person id='tpietzsch' -%} will continue to work his BDV magic
 -   Roughly the idea is (we previously discussed this at the 2016 summer Konsanz hackathon):
     -   4 viewer panels (number of panels is convenience not hard coded): X-Y, Y-Z, X-Z, and 3D.
 Viewer panels have sliders for time and other dimensions
     -   Control panel with selection of attributes that can be synced between viewer panels, but can also be used for independent control of viewer panels